 Disk errors can impact the performance of your Downloads folder.
 To check and repair these errors, follow these steps:

-and select “Windows PowerShell (Admin).” - Type
+1. Press Win + X and select “Windows PowerShell (Admin).”

-and press Enter.
-Replace “C” with your Downloads folder’s drive letter if it’s on a different drive. - Follow the on-screen instructions to complete the process.
+2. Type chkdsk /f C: and press Enter.
+Replace “C” with your Downloads folder’s drive letter if it’s on a different drive.